oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

 #
 # This is an example of how to define a Domain resource.
 #
-apiVersion: "weblogic.oracle/v7"
+apiVersion: "weblogic.oracle/v8"
 kind: Domain
 metadata:
   name: domain1
   namespace: default
   labels:
-    weblogic.resourceVersion: domain-v2
     weblogic.domainUID: domain1
 spec:
   # The WebLogic Domain Home
   domainHome: /shared/domains/domain1
-  # Set domain home in image to true for domain-in-image or false for domain-in-pv
+  # Set domain home type to PersistentVolume for domain-in-pv, Image for domain-in-image, or FromModel for model-in-image
-  domainHomeInImage: false
+  domainHomeSourceType: PersistentVolume
   # The WebLogic Server Docker image that the operator uses to start the domain
   image: "container-registry.oracle.com/middleware/weblogic:12.2.1.4"
   # imagePullPolicy defaults to "Always" if image version is :latest